strbrgr/jochen/content/posts/syncthing-to-sync-things.md

 Right now I have the below Vaults:

-1. `Code`: Everything related to my own progression.
+1. Code: Everything related to my own progression.
 Notes I take on Books, Frameworks, Languages and Platforms.
-2. `Life`: Health Documents, Receipts, Green Card / Citizenship.
+2. Life: Health Documents, Receipts, Green Card / Citizenship.
-3. `Work`: 401k docs, Interview questions, Review Documents.
+3. Work: 401k docs, Interview questions, Review Documents.

-Each Vault has a `Root` folder for assets (screenshots) and templates, along with a fleeting folder for temporary notes that may be discarded or transformed.
+Each Vault has a Root folder for assets (screenshots) and templates, along with a fleeting folder for temporary notes that may be discarded or transformed.
 The Root folder stores a general To-Do list as well.
 I don't want a separate app for that.

 ## Synchronization strategy

 I could use Obsidian Sync or manually copy files.
-Obsidian Sync wasn't an option because it offers more than needed, so why pay 50$ per year?
+Obsidian Sync wasn't an option because it offers more than needed.
 I know that manually copying files will not be an option because...
 Well, because I don't have the time and in that case I am lazy.
 I would rather set up a system once and be done with it.
 So what is this system?

 I saw SyncThing in my feed but never bothered looking at it in more depth until about a month ago and realized that it would be ideal.
 All I need to do is keep two folders between two machines synchronized.
-Installation and configuration was a breeze and I had both `Code` vaults connected in no time.
+Installation and configuration was a breeze and I had both Code vaults connected in no time.
 Edits on one machine are now reflected on the other.

 <!-- ## Backup strategy -->
 <!---->